Danceiny/redsync/README.md

 Redsync provides a Redis-based distributed mutual exclusion lock implementation for Go as described in [this post](http://redis.io/topics/distlock).
 A reference library (by [antirez](https://github.com/antirez)) for Ruby is available at [github.com/antirez/redlock-rb](https://github.com/antirez/redlock-rb).

+Notice: **This fork use better golang redis library goredis to replace redigo**

 ## Installation

 Install Redsync using the go get command: